What this handout is about

 To give you an example of the kind of rigor and objectivity political scientists aim for in their writing, let’s examine how someone might operationalize a term.
 Reading through this example should clarify the level of analysis and precision that you will be expected to employ in your writing.
 Here’s how you might define key concepts in a way that allows us to measure them.

 We are all familiar with the term “democracy.”
 If you were asked to define this term, you might make a statement like the following:

 - “Democracy is government by the people.”

 You would, of course, be correct—democracy is government by the people.
 But, in order to evaluate whether or not a particular government is fully democratic or is more or less democratic when compared with other governments, we would need to have more precise criteria with which to measure or assess democracy.
-Most political scientists agree that these criteria should include the following rights and freedoms for citizens:
+For example, here are some criteria that political scientists have suggested are indicators of democracy:

 - Freedom to form and join organizations

 - Freedom of expression

 - Eligibility for public office